Cozy Peach Kitchen

 Looking for more one pot meals?

-• Overhead view of white oval baking dish filled with cheesy pasta
+• Overhead view of white oval baking dish filled with cheesy baked rigatoni.

-Vegetarian Rigatoni Bake with Sausage
+Vegetarian Baked Rigatoni

-• Orzo with mushrooms in white speckled bowl
+• Pesto orzo with mushrooms in white speckled bowl.

 • White speckled bowl filled with chili mac and a black-handled fork.

-One Pot Vegetarian Chili Mac
+Vegetarian Chili Mac (One Pot)

 • Light blue plate filled with bowtie pasta topped with basil.

-Vegan Sun-Dried Tomato Pasta (One Pot)
+One Pot Sun-Dried Tomato Pasta

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

-📖 Recipe
+Recipe

 Black Beans and Brown Rice